ubc-library-rc/rdm/content/03_create_readme.md

 {: .no_toc}
 {: .label .label-green }

-Below is a dataset deposited in Borealis.
-Navigate to this dataset by clicking on the hyperlinked DOI and scrolling down to view the deposited content.
+Let's start by looking at a dataset deposited in Borealis.
+Please navigate to this dataset by clicking on the hyperlinked DOI and then scroll to view the deposited content under the "Files" tab.

 Here is the dataset:
 >Davis, Matthew, 2024, "Soil Adsorption Curves and Environmental Soil Data", <a href="https://doi.org/10.5683/SP3/JGRIN0" target="_blank">https://doi.org/10.5683/SP3/JGRIN0</a>, Borealis, V1

-Once you’ve observed the kind of files included in the dataset, try to answer these questions:
+Once you’ve looked through the files included in the dataset, try to answer these questions:
 1. If you received new soil data from Corktown, how would you create a new model and plot?
 2. If you wanted to replicate this project, what software package(s) would be required to run the exact data analyses?
 3. If you had questions about this project, who could we contact and how?

-**The main takeaway here is that having data without information about it (contained in a README file) is not useful to us.**
+**The main takeaway here is that data without information about it (contained in a README file) is not useful to us!**

 <img src="figures/person_thinking.png" width="150" style="margin-left:30px"/>